 Answer 19

-Infrared radiations are the electromagnetic waves of wavelength in the range of 8000 straight A with straight o on top to 107.straight A with straight o on top
+Infrared radiations are the electromagnetic waves of wavelength in the range of 8000 to 107.

 Detection: If a thermometer with a blackened bulb is moved from the violet end towards the red end, it is observed that there is a slow rise in temperature, but when it is moved beyond the red region, a rapid rise in temperature is noticed.
 It means that the portion of spectrum beyond the red end has certain radiations which produce a strong heating effect, but they are not visible.
 These radiations are called the infrared radiations.